USMNT heats up, shuts out Honduras in frigid World Cup qualifier

 When the halftime whistle sounded, everyone hurried inside.

 The United States dominated the second half but needed 21 minutes to score again.
-Pepi flicked Acosta’s corner kick to Zimmerman, who deflected the ball to Pulisic for a 12-yard one-timer into the low left corner.
+Ricardo Pepi flicked Acosta’s corner kick to Zimmerman, who deflected the ball to Pulisic for a 12-yard one-timer into the low left corner.

 Postgame warmth — and an increasingly likely World Cup berth — awaited the rejuvenated Americans.